PuerkitoBio/gocrawl/README.md

 *    **SameHostOnly** : Limit the URLs to enqueue only to those links targeting the same host, which is `true` by default.

 *    **HeadBeforeGet** : Asks the crawler to issue a HEAD request (and a subsequent `RequestGet()` extender method call) before making the eventual GET request.
 This is set to `false` by default.
-See also the `Filter()` extender method.
+See also the `URLContext` structure explained below.

 *    **URLNormalizationFlags** : The flags to apply when normalizing the URL using the [purell][] library.
-The URLs found by crawling a page are normalized before being submitted to the `Filter` extender function (to determine if they should be visited or not).
+The URLs are normalized before being enqueued and passed around to the `Extender` methods in the `URLContext` structure.
 Defaults to the most aggressive normalization allowed by purell, `purell.FlagsAllGreedy`.

 *    **LogFlags** : The level of verbosity for logging.
 Defaults to errors only (`LogError`).
 Can be a set of flags (i.e. `LogError | LogTrace`).